IQ404/study-notes/README.md

 ## Space transformations in OpenGL

+This is a perfect example of how OpenGL makes a simple concept f***ing complicated.

 - In my current understanding:

   - Object space (the space before model transformation), world space, and view space, in OpenGL, are represented in right-handed coordinates.